Briscoe Cain: Committee assignments

+2026 congressional election

+Following the mid-decade redistricting in Texas, several congressional districts safely held by Democrats became competitive.
+Cain announced that instead of running for reelection to the Texas House, he would run for Texas' 9th Congressional district, which includes areas to the east of Houston.
+The longtime Democratic incumbent, Al Green, moved to run in the 18th congressional district due to the boundary shifts.
+Cain faced eight opponents in the crowded Republican primary and he came in second place against Houston Metro board member Alex Mealer, winning 31.2% of the vote to Mealer's with 35.8%.
+Since no candidate received over 50% of the vote, Cain and Mealer advanced to a runoff election which was held on May 26, 2026.
+Mealer won the runoff and became the nominee.

 Political positions

 Abortion

 Cain is ardently anti-abortion and authored an early version of Texas's six-week abortion ban, also known as the Texas Heartbeat Act.

 Cain has also targeted abortion funds in Texas and threatened them with criminal prosecution for their violations of Texas's pre–Roe v.
 Wade abortion statutes.
 On March 18, 2022, Cain sent cease-and-desist letters to every abortion fund in Texas, demanding that they immediately stop paying for abortions performed in Texas or face criminal prosecution.
 Abortion funds in Texas have refused to halt their activities in response to Cain's letter, and Cain has promised to introduce legislation that will ensure that Texas abortion funds and their donors are prosecuted for each abortion that they have assisted or paid for in the state of Texas.

 COVID-19 pandemic

 During the COVID-19 pandemic, Cain defied Governor Greg Abbott's closure of businesses by getting a haircut.
 Cain also served as an attorney for Shelley Luther, the Dallas Salon owner who was jailed for opening her hair salon in violation of an order related to the COVID-19 pandemic.